 What is plantar fasciitis?

-Plantar fasciitis (say "PLAN-ter fash-ee-EYE-tus") is the most common cause of heel pain.
-The plantar fascia is the flat band of tissue (ligament) that connects your heel bone to your toes.
-It supports the arch of your foot.
-If you strain your plantar fascia, it gets weak, swollen, and irritated (inflamed).
+Plantar fasciitis is the most common cause of heel pain.
+The plantar fascia is the ligament that connects your heel bone to your toes.
+If you strain your plantar fascia, it gets weak, swollen, and inflamed.
 Then your heel or the bottom of your foot hurts when you stand or walk.

-Plantar fasciitis is caused by straining the ligament that supports your arch.
-Repeated strain can cause tiny tears in the ligament.
+Plantar fasciitis is caused by straining the ligament (plantar fascia) that supports your arch.
+Repeated strain can cause tiny tears in the plantar fascia.
 These can lead to pain and swelling.
 This is more likely to happen if:

 - Your feet roll inward too much when you walk (excessive pronation).